cncf/tag-env-sustainability/CONTRIBUTING/first-time-contributions.md

   * [Governance and Processes](../governance/README.md)
 * Regularly join one of the [Zoom meetings](https://github.com/cncf/wg-env-sustainability#meetings) at least for the first couple of months to get yourself up to speed.
+* Have a look and participate at our [GH Discussions](https://github.com/cncf/wg-env-sustainability/discussions)
 * Here are multiple ways to get involved:
   * Join the meeting as advised above and express your area of interests or if you want to work on any specific issue.